Bloxdy/code-api/CALLBACKS.md

 /**
  * Called when a chunk is first loaded
+ * API Methods that modify the chunk like setBlock cannot be used here to make
+ * persisted changes, and will introduce client-server desync most cases,
+ * but might have some creative uses if you know what you're doing.
+ * For most use cases, consider using another callback e.g. tick.
  * @param {string} chunkId - The id of the chunk being loaded
  * @param {LoadedChunk} chunk - The chunk being loaded, which can be modified by this callback
  * @param {boolean} wasPersistedChunk - Whether the chunk was persisted